elrizwiraswara/servqualanalyzer/README.md

 Servqual scale includes five dimensions of service quality, namely; Tangibles, Reliability, Responsiveness, Assurance, and Empathy.
 Each dimension has several questions and is answered in a range of values of 1 to 5, where number 1 represents feelings of strong disagreement (strongly disagree) and number 5 represents feelings of strong agreement (strongly agree).
 The following is an explanation of the 5 dimensions above:

-- **Reliability**, Refer to the ability to provide services that are promised accurately and reliably.
+- **Reliability**, refer to the ability to provide services that are promised accurately and reliably.
-- **Responsiveness**, namely willingness to help customers and give right attention.
+- **Responsiveness**, describe willingness to help customers and give right attention.
 - **Assurance**, is a polite and knowledgeable employee who gives trust and confidence.
-- **Tangibles**, Describe physical facilities, equipment, and appearance of personnel and the presence of users.
+- **Tangibles**, describe physical facilities, equipment, and appearance of personnel and the presence of users.
 - **Empathy**, includes concern and individual attention to users.

 ## How To Use